 Q6: Do you feel passionate about performance measurement?

-Performance Measurement Practitioners have a passion for performance measurement and the profound transformation it can effect for an organisation.
+Performance Measurement Leaders have a passion for performance measurement and the profound transformation it can effect for an organisation.
 They also have a passion for learning and refining their capability, as a significant component of their career path.

 You know you have the passion when you: